Urjanagar: Chandrapur Thermal Power Station

 The plant was once one of the biggest thermal power stations in Asia.
 Mahagenco has set up a solar power plant on an experimental basis and plans to come up with two more units, adding to the employment opportunities in the area.

 Residents celebrate Vardhapan Din every year on 16 January, the day the thermal power station was established.

 Demographics

 Urjanagar has a population of approx. 10,000.
-It is in close proximity to Tadoba Tiger Reserve due to which public sightings of Tigers and Bears become common in summer season while they migrate in search of water.
+It is near to Tadoba Tiger Reserve so sightings of tigers and bears are common in summer season while they migrate in search of water.